 - Scare Number 1 – Lace gets eaten up by my feed dog

-- Scare Number 2 –Lace seams getting cut
+- Scare Number 2 –Lace seams breaking in places

 - Scare Number 3 –Starting and ending of the seams look ugly because of back stitches.

 - Scare Number 4 –When sewing thin lace with large holes, the seam allowances show through

 - Scare Number 5 Lace fibers getting entangled in the pressure feet and thus ruining the fabric

 - Scare Number 6 – Pins doesnot stick because of the holes in lace

 - Scare Number 7 – Cutting Lace cuts up the motifs